 Learning to speak a language in addition to English not only enhances employment opportunities in a global economy; it also contributes and enriches intellectual, linguistic, cognitive, personal and social development across all curriculum areas.
-The ability to communicate in an additional language is an important 21st century skill enabling students to participate
+The ability to communicate in an additional language is an important 21st century skill enabling students to participate successfully in a global society, expand their horizons and better understand their place in the world.

-Unit 1: Bienvenue à Paris - A virtual visit to Paris
+Unit 1: Bienvenue à Paris - A Virtual Visit to Paris

 The unit begins by gaining a real insider's knowledge of Paris and its most famous landmarks and how to describe and compare them.
-We re-visit the perfect tense and use key verbs to describe a recent visit to Paris, through post cards, messages and emails.
-We revisit informal language in both written and spoken texts to allow us to describe our own "virtual" visit to the City of Lights.
+We re-visit the perfect tense and use key verbs to describe a recent visit to the City of Lights, through post cards, messages and emails.
+We revisit informal language in both written and spoken texts to allow us to describe our own "virtual" visit to this amazing city.

-Unit 2: Bien manger, bien vivre - Healthy lifestyles
+Unit 2: Bien manger, bien vivre - Healthy Lifestyles